pacmad/js01-cinema-booking/README.md

-# Cinema-Booking
+# js01-cinema-booking
-This is the front end of seat booking system using javascript
+This is a simple front end of seat booking system using javascript